Trevor Clarke (footballer): Shamrock Rovers return

 On 6 January 2023, Clarke returned to former club Shamrock Rovers on loan for the 2023 season.
 In June 2023, Hoops head coach Stephen Bradley confirmed that Clarke had suffered an injury that would see him out of action until at least September.
 Having made his return in late August, the club went on to win their fourth consecutive league title.

 Following his return to Bristol Rovers, new manager Matt Taylor confirmed that Clarke was likely to leave the club in the January transfer window.
 His contract was terminated by mutual consent on 13 January 2024.
 That same day, his permanent return to Shamrock Rovers was announced on a long-term contract.

+Dundalk

+On 2 July 2026, Clarke signed for fellow League of Ireland Premier Division club Dundalk on an 18 month contract.

 International career

 Clarke has played for Ireland from Under 15s level right up to the Republic of Ireland U21s, earning 12 caps and 5 goals for the Under-17s, 7 caps for Under-19s and 1 cap for the Under-21s in 2019.